aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/rtfloadoptions/_index.md

 ```

-When set to  true , **T:Aspose.Charset.CharsetDetector** will try to detect UTF8 characters, they will be preserved during import.
+When set to  true , will try to detect UTF8 characters, they will be preserved during import.

+ **Remarks:**

 Default value is  false .